Court rejects Donald Trump’s bid to delay trial in wake of fraud ruling that threatens his business - The Boston Globe

 Trump has denied wrongdoing, arguing that some of his assets are worth far more than what’s listed on annual financial statements that Engoron said he used to secure loans and make deals.
 Trump has argued that the statements have disclaimers that absolve him of liability.
 His lawyers have said they would appeal.

-Messages seeking comment were left Thursday with Trump’s lawyers and James’ office.
+Messages seeking comment were left Thursday with Trump’s lawyers and James’s office.

 In New York “these cases take many years to get to trial,” Trump wrote Wednesday in a post on his Truth Social platform that appeared to conflate several of his legal foes.
 “My Political Witch Hunt case is actually scheduled to start on Monday.
 Nobody can believe it?
 This is a ‘Railroading’ job, pushed hard by the Radical Left DOJ for purposing Election Interference.
 A very SAD time for New York State, and America!”